 There are a number of reasons why people often form overly positive, trusting relationships online that make elicitation of information more likely.
 These include:

-Selective self-presentation: people choose what to communicate about themselves online – and usually that will be more positive aspects of themselves.
+- Selective self-presentation – people choose what to communicate about themselves online – and usually that will be more positive aspects of themselves.

-Idealised impressions: the person on the receiving end of these positive self-presentations often forms an idealised impression, with fantasy and social projection filling in the gaps.
+- Idealised impressions – the person on the receiving end of these positive self-presentations often forms an idealised impression, with fantasy and social projection filling in the gaps

-Confirmation biases: Once we form a positive impression of someone, we often seek information to confirm the initial positive impression, leading to a feedback cycle of positive impressions and increased liking.
+- Confirmation biases – once we form a positive impression of someone, we often seek information to confirm the initial positive impression, leading to a feedback cycle of positive impressions and increased liking.

-Uncertainty reduction: People tend to disclose more information about themselves online – one reason being that uncertainty makes us uncomfortable.
+- Uncertainty reduction – people tend to disclose more information about themselves online – one reason being that uncertainty makes us uncomfortable.
 We tackle this uncertainty by asking more probing questions.
 We also tend to disclose more information about ourselves, which encourages the other person to reciprocate.

 For instance, online romance scams mimic coveted gender stereotypes in their profiles, such as wealthy male widows, military personnel, and young females in support roles like nursing.
 In relation to this, fake social media profiles have been used to infiltrate online networks of military and defence personnel, with such attempts being successful despite the presence of inconsistencies in profile information.

 Online scams attempt to create or mimic ‘trusted’ personas in order to appear genuine.
 However, they also have to address the doubts of victims when asking them to actively provide potentially sensitive information.

-For this to work they have to generate an emotional response from the victim through helping them identify with the character and situation they are presenting.
+For this to work, they have to generate an emotional response from the victim through helping them identify with the character and situation they are presenting.
 Techniques designed to create an obligation of reciprocity in the future may also be used, such as providing free gifts or favours and requesting information in return.
 This combination of ‘editable’ online personas and complex influence scenarios may make people particularly vulnerable to information elicitation attempts in online environments.